Terms and Conditions

 All sub-contracted parties maintain continuing professional development (CPD) as a requirement of similar and same membership and assessment, in order to provide a professional service with integrity.

-Where relevant, other facilitators have been disclosure checked in accordance with prevailing requirements.
 We endeavour to ensure that all information, guidance, support and advice given is accurate, truthful and in compliance with appropriate English Law.

-Clients shall be issued with Agreement Forms to complete, sign and return.
+Beneficiaries shall be issued with Agreement Forms to complete, sign and return.
 The Agreement set out the best practice delivery requirements for parties to adhere to, in order to ensure smooth and effective provision of Services.
 Opportunity will be given to rectify any situation or breach of conditions.
 However, repeated failure to observe the requirements and terms and conditions herein will render any agreement between us as terminated and shall lead to the immediate cessation of all Services.

-Under no circumstances may Clients or third-party partner provider personnel divulge respective circumstances, personal contribution to Services or any other relevant information arising out of provision of Services, to any third parties, other than in connection with notifying others of our contact details, for those who may wish to seek similar assistance.
-Failure to respect personal confidentiality will result in the immediate cessation of any and all Services and, where necessary, give rise to the instigation of proceedings.
+Under no circumstances may beneficiaries or third-party partner provider personnel divulge respective circumstances, personal contribution to Services or any other relevant information arising out of provision of Services, to any third parties, other than in connection with notifying others of our contact details, for those who may wish to seek similar assistance.
+Failure to respect personal confidentiality will result in the immediate cessation of any and all Services and, where necessary, may give rise to the instigation of proceedings.

 Our personnel are entitled to physical safety during service delivery and to be treated with respect.
 Any instance of verbal or physical abuse may result in the immediate cessation of Services (without refund if payment applies) and we reserve the right to subsequently instigate proceedings.

 Vocational Advisory and Cycle-side services (non-therapeutic) may involve the sharing of personal journeys and of the concepts, beliefs and values, which have best served to empower.
 Some of these thoughts, comments and observations can be found, though perhaps expressed in different ways, in books and via other means and sources, for those who seek to find them.
-We do not profess to have the last word on ‘success’ howsoever defined.
+We do not profess to have the last word on ‘success’ or 'wellbeing' howsoever defined.